 If you have been contracted to work as an interpreter for a court proceeding, you should have received a confirmation letter which details the date, time and place of the proceeding, as well as payment and travel information.
 If you have not received the confirmation letter, usually via e-mail, please contact the Interpreter Coordinator as soon as possible at 314-244-7874 or 314-244-7872.

-Travel arrangements for out of town interpreters traveling to St. Louis or Cape Girardeau for court proceedings are usually made through Omega Travel, the Court’s travel management program.
-Initial airline reservations should be made during normal business hours by calling Omega at 1-866-450-0401.
-Emergency changes that need to be made over the weekend or after hours can be made with Omega’s after hours representatives at 1-866-450-0402.
-All charges made to the Courts card must be approved by designated court personnel before Omega will create the ticket.
-Omega does have contact information for court personnel for after hours or weekend emergency changes.
+Travel arrangements for out of town interpreters traveling to St. Louis or Cape Girardeau for court proceedings are usually made through National Travel, the Court’s travel management program.
+Initial airline reservations should be made during normal business hours by calling National Travel at 1-800-445-0668.
+All charges made to the Courts card must be approved by designated court personnel before National Travel will create the ticket.
+National Travel does have contact information for court personnel for after hours or weekend emergency changes.
 Hotel arrangements should have been made by the Interpreter Coordinator or her team at a local hotel, who will direct bill the Courts for room and tax charges only.
 All other charges should be paid for by the interpreter, who can then submit qualified expenses for reimbursement from the Court.
-If you find yourself unexpectantly staying an extra night, please feel free to make your own hotel arrangements, asking for the government rate.
+If you find yourself unexpectedly staying an extra night, please feel free to make your own hotel arrangements, asking for the government rate.
 You will then submit for reimbursment for this hotel on your invoice.